engeir/hack-md-notes/volcano-papers.md

   much steeper.
 - EffCS is higher when volcanic forcing is relatively less important (see similar trend when volcanoes are not present, 1945-1975, and when CO~2~ is dominant, 1975–2005).
+- CMIP5 AOGCMs are not realistic in their response to volcanic forcing.
+In the real world, instead of causing a rapid cooling of $T$, volcanoes have the effect of "sucking" heat from the ocean beneath.

 [volc-cluster-ctrl]: https://view.es-doc.org/?renderMethod=name&project=cmip6&type=cim.2.designing.NumericalExperiment&client=esdoc&name=volc-cluster-ctrl
 [volc-cluster-mill]: https://view.es-doc.org/?renderMethod=name&project=cmip6&type=cim.2.designing.NumericalExperiment&client=esdoc&name=volc-cluster-mill